Automating Records Retention Schedule Updates with Cron Jobs

 return False

-# In production, this would invoke a transactional metadata store update
+# In production this is a single transactional metadata-store update so a

 STATE_FILE.parent.mkdir(parents=True, exist_ok=True)